What is Anti Money Laundering?

 These include:

-As per the European Union anti money laundering authoritative instructions, all the companies mentioned above need to employ e-KYC or electronic identity verification to validate their customers remotely.
-This verification can be done via both selfie-based or video-based ID verification.
+As an obliged entity, you must identify and verify your customer’s identity, as well as identify and, if needed, verify the identity of their beneficial owner.
+That means all the companies need to employ e-KYC or electronic identity verification to validate their customers remotely.
+This verification can be done via both selfie-based, or video-based ID verification.

 Effects of Money Laundering